MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-sentinel-guide.md

 6. Expand Activity Feed and check *ActivityFeed.Read*.
 7. Choose *Grand admin consent* here.
 Click Yes when prompted asking if you mean it.
 8. Click *Certificates and Secrets* in the side-bar> *New client secret* button.
-9. On the New client secret window enter a description for the new Client Secret, make sure you choose 'Never' for Expiration, and click *Add*.
+9. On the New client secret window, enter a description for the new Client Secret, make sure you choose 'Never' for Expiration, and click *Add*.

 > [!IMPORTANT]
 > It's **critical** to copy the new client secret into a password manager entry that goes under the name of the newly created app.
-You won't be able to get back to look at this secret after the closing out of this Azure blade (*blade* being the Azure term for window).
+You won't be able to get back to look at this secret after the closing out of the Azure blade (*blade* being the Azure term for window).

 ### Register the API with PowerShell to collect Teams logs